It-Is-Ishank/CabSystem/README.md

 # MyVahan:Cab Booking System

-The Cab Booking System is a web application designed to manage cab bookings for various types of cabs.
+MyVahan is a web application designed to manage cab bookings for various types of cabs.
 It allows users to book cabs for their trips, view available cabs, and manage bookings.

 ## Features